-The sighting duration is in a proportional relation with the time period in which the system is performing detections of the identity on the given camera.
+The sighting duration is in proportional relation to the time period in which the system is performing detections of the identity on the given camera.
 Therefore, the longer the identity stays in front of the camera the longer will the sighting last and the bigger number of detections will be.
 There is one exception to this rule.
 There are certain "grace periods", a functionality implemented in two ways.

-As soon as the system detects the face for which there is no correspondent already captured detection in earlier frames, new sighting is initialized.
+As soon as the system detects the face for which there is no correspondent already captured detection in earlier frames, a new sighting is initialized.

 Sighting duration is directly related to the stream quality and camera-friendly environment that is being recorded.
 If those two conditions are not met, AI services will have troubles with execution and quality rate.

 For example, if the frame rate is low, one subject can spend a longer time in front of the camera and be given three sightings instead of one.
 There is a possibility that the subject won't even be given identity by classifying sighting as a sighting w/o identity.
 In other words, the higher the quality of the stream higher the quality of sightings.